 - a) Solve the puzzle by hand.
 You will see that (human) reasoning is required to make all the implicit information explicit. - b) Since this puzzle is given in plain English language, it can, in this form, not easily be processed by a computer program.
 Choose a logical formalism that is suitable for representing the puzzle so that it can be automatically solved by a computer program.
-Describe the logical reasoning problem that needs to be solved by a computer program in order to automatically solve the puzzle. - c) Translate the five statements above into your formalism.
+Describe the logical reasoning problem that needs to be solved by a computer program in order to automatically solve the puzzle. - c) Translate the seven statements above into your formalism.
 Can a solution be computed from this translation?
 Do additional statements have to be added?

 When solving reasoning problems in knowledge representation, we are often interested in decision problems.
-These are problems that can be answered with "yes" and "no" such as "Does knowledge base K entail fact $\alpha$ ?".
-When solving decision problems, we usually are interested in algorithms that are decision procedures, i.e., which are
+These are problems that can be answered with "yes" and "no" such as "Does knowledge base $\mathcal{K}$ entail fact $\alpha$ ?".
+When solving decision problems, we are usually interested in algorithms that are decision procedures, i.e., which are

-- sound: whenever the algorithm stops answering "yes", this answer is correct. - complete: whenever the algorithm stops answering "no", this answer is correct. - and terminating: the algorithm stops after finite time on every possible input.
+- sound: whenever the algorithm stops answering "yes", this answer is correct; - complete: whenever the algorithm stops answering "no", this answer is correct; and - terminating: the algorithm stops after finite time on every possible input.

-Assume that we use propositional logic for knowledge representation and that the reasoning problem we have to solve is the following: given a formula $\varphi$ , decide whether $\varphi$ is satisfiable.
+Assume that we use propositional logic for knowledge representation and that the reasoning problem we have to solve is the following: given a formula $\phi$ , decide whether $\phi$ is satisfiable.
 Which of the following algorithms is sound/complete/terminating?
 What is the time consumption of the algorithms?

-- Always return "yes". - Always return "no". - Always enter an infinite loop, never returning. - Using a Hilbert-style calculus, enumerate all valid formulas of propositional logic.
-If $\neg \varphi$ is among them, return "no".
-Otherwise, continue. - Enumerate all truth assignments for the variables in $\varphi$ .
-For each truth assignment, check whether it satisfies $\varphi$ .
+- a) Always return "yes". - b) Always return "no". - c) Always enter an infinite loop, never returning. - d) Using a Hilbert-style calculus, enumerate all valid formulas of propositional logic.
+If $\neg \phi$ is among them, return "no".
+Otherwise, continue. - e) Enumerate all truth assignments for the variables in $\phi$ .
+For each truth assignment, check whether it satisfies $\phi$ .
 If a satisfying truth assignment is found, return "yes".
-Otherwise return "no". - Convert $\varphi$ into disjunctive normal form.
+Otherwise return "no". - f) Convert $\phi$ into disjunctive normal form.
 If every (conjunctive) clause contains two literals of the form x and $\neg x$ , return "no".
-Otherwise, return "yes". - Non-deterministically guess a truth assignment for $\varphi$ .
-Check whether it satisfies $\varphi$ , accept if it does and reject otherwise.
+Otherwise, return "yes". - g) Non-deterministically guess a truth assignment for $\phi$ .
+Check whether it satisfies $\phi$ , accept if it does and reject otherwise.